wavtype/wavbrdGCC/README.md

 # wavbrdGCC
 ![wavbrdGCC](https://i.imgur.com/ZELBmrC.png)

-ALL CREDIT GOES TO PHOBOS AND HIS LOVELY TEAM <3
+ALL CREDIT FOR THE ORIGINAL PCB GOES TO PHOBOS AND HIS LOVELY TEAM <3

 aesthetically modified version of the amazing PhobGCC